kklamberty/3601-lab1_HTML-CSS/LABTASKS.md

 Add CSS that incorporates this new HTML into the look and feel of the original version of the web page.
 A few specific requirements:

-- It should be displayed as a block like the other three sections.
+- The tool list information should be displayed as a block like the other three sections.
 - The header should be obviously different from the content.
-- The `local` and `cloud` items in the list should be formatting differently.
+- The `local` and `cloud` items in the list should be formatted differently.
-- The `version-control`, `ide`, and `testing` items should be formatting differently from each other.
+- The `version-control`, `ide`, and `testing` items should be formatted differently from each other.

 These last two are somewhat tricky since you're trying to provide information along